DamDoh/local_damdoh/docs/damdoh_architecture.md

 ---

-## 6. Scalable Frontend Architecture
+## 6. Frontend Architecture
-*   **Cross-Platform Framework (e.g., Next.js, Flutter):** Recommended for faster development and deployment across web, Android, and iOS.
+*   **Next.js with React:** Chosen for its performance benefits (Server Components, App Router), strong TypeScript support, and robust ecosystem.
-*   **Firebase SDKs:** The frontend will interact directly with Firebase services for authentication, real-time data, and storage.
+*   **Firebase SDKs:** The frontend interacts directly with Firebase services for authentication, real-time data, and storage.
-*   **Internationalization (i18n) & Localization (l10n):** The architecture must support multilingual content and region-specific features from the ground up.
+*   **Internationalization (i18n):** The `next-intl` library is used to support multilingual content and region-specific features from the ground up.
-*   **Offline Capabilities:** Firestore's built-in offline persistence is crucial for users in areas with limited connectivity.
+*   **Offline Capabilities:** A robust "Outbox" pattern using IndexedDB ensures data durability.
+Firestore's built-in offline persistence is used for caching read data.

 ---